 So there's nothing deep or mysterious.

-is a tuple including details of the variables defined in the enclosing scope, one can access the content of those variables usingfunc.__closure__[i].cell_contents
+func.__closure__is a tuple including details of the variables defined in the enclosing scope, one can access the content of those variables usingfunc.__closure__[i].cell_contents. -

 What is "method"?